Wiskind Energy-Saving New Materials (Shandong) Co., Ltd

 Panel Thickness

 Thanks to its lower thermal conductivity, PIR insulation achieves the same thermal performance with significantly less thickness.
 For example, a 100 mm thick PIR Premier sandwich panel can insulate just as effectively as a 160 mm thick EPS panel.
 This reduction of 60 mm in panel thickness not only saves material space but also increases the usable interior area of the building.
-Choosing PIR panels allows for more efficient space utilization without compromising thermal performance.
+Choosing PIR sandwich panels allows for more efficient space utilization without compromising thermal performance.

 Reaction to Fire

 Fire safety is a crucial consideration when choosing insulation materials.
-For wall and roof sandwich panels with a thickness of 100 millimeters, PIR panels offer superior fire resistance, with ratings of EI30 and RE30.
+For wall and roof sandwich panels with a thickness of 100 millimeters, PIR sandwich panels offer superior fire resistance, with ratings of EI30 and RE30.
 This means the panel can maintain its integrity and load-bearing capacity for up to 30 minutes during a fire.
 In comparison, EPS panels offer significantly lower fire resistance, with ratings of only EI15 and RE15, regardless of insulation thickness.
 In the event of a fire, EPS panels will begin to lose their structural properties after just 15 minutes, whereas PIR panels provide a longer window of stability and protection.

 Moisture Resistance